nbeaver/why-linux-is-better/README.rst

 Few are aware of the benefits of switching to another operating system, and even fewer are willing to put in the effort to do so.

-A curious Windows user who's interested in Linux will have difficulty finding good reasons via web searches, since comparisons of operating systems are (almost) always vague, uninformed, or opinion-based.
+A Windows user interested in trying Linux will probably have difficulty finding a coherent reason to do so, since comparisons of operating systems are (almost) always vague, uninformed, or opinion-based.

 For a variety of reasons,
 people who do use Linux seldom advertise its benefits to their colleagues.
 If they do, they may find it difficult to articulate exactly what the benefits are in a concrete and specific manner, especially without putting down Windows users or Windows applications in general.

 If you don't use Linux or Windows,